blockplanet/blockplanet/README.txt

 Configuration file:
 -------------------
 - Default location:
-    $user/minetest.conf
+    $user/blockplanet.conf
-- It is created by Minetest when it is ran the first time.
+- It is created by BlockPlanet when it is ran the first time.
 - A specific file can be specified on the command line:
 	--config <path-to-file>